 The purpose of this module is to provide the learner with a detailed understanding and overview of notable infectious diseases with an emphasis on zoonoses.
 Diseases covered in this module may include Lyme disease,Toxoplasmosis, influenza, echinococcosis/Hydatid, Bovine spongiform encephalopathy, Cryptosporidiosis and Rabies.
 Case studies will be used to illustrate key principles of disease epidemiology, pathogen detection,surveillance, risk assessment and control strategies in an applied context.
 This module would be of particular interest and utility for those learners who wish to pursue a career / further research in parasitological, medical and veterinary subjects

-Professional Techniques in Ecology, conservation and Resource Management
+Professional skills in conservation

 This field based module will introduce students to the professional techniques utilised to monitor and study animals and plants in a variety of terrestrial habitat types and in relation to conservation management and biodiversity monitoring in the United Kingdom.
 The course places a strong emphasis on ecological census techniques and basic classification and taxonomy.
 Students will develop key techniques relevant to the environmental sector including Protected Species (specifically birds, amphibians, mammals, reptiles and plants), River and Phase 1 habitat surveys and Environmental Impact Assessment.
 Students will also learn about the biotic and abiotic factors that define different UK habitats and be introduced to the natural history of Wales.
 A focus is on developing key transferable skills that enhance employability such as problem solving, data analysis, report writing, evaluation, communication and teamwork.This module is therefore suitable for students wishing to pursue a career in ecological consultancy or conservation.